David Six (basketball): Head coaching career

 During this time period, Six also worked as a coach in 15U girls basketball for the Boo Williams Summer League while at Hampton High.
 In 2000, Six and his 15U team were first at the Virginia Commonwealth Games in the girls basketball event with Boo Williams.
 That year, Six co-coached the team that qualified for the 15U girls basketball championship held by the Amateur Athletic Union.
 Six remained with Hampton High until he ended his coaching position in 2008.
 With the girls team, Six had accumulated 331 wins and 93 losses while with Hampton for over ten years.

 In 2008, Six started working in intramural sports for Hampton University as their director.
 In April 2009, Six became the head coach of the Hampton Pirates women's basketball team as an interim position.
 The following year, Six became the permanent head coach and renewed his coaching position with Hampton for three years.
-With Hampton, Six won the Mid-Eastern Athletic Conference back-to-back from 2010 to 2015.
-Six also won the MEAC women's basketball tournament six times from 2010 to 2017.
+With Hampton, Six won the MEAC women's basketball tournament six times from 2010 to 2017.

 During this time period, Six and Hampton reached the first round of the NCAA Division I women's basketball tournament six times.
 At the 2015 Women's National Invitation Tournament, Six and Hampton made it to the second round.

 After winning his 184th game in 2018, Six beat the record by James Sweat for most women's basketball wins at Hampton.
-After the 2021–22 season, Six has 249 wins and 144 losses with Hampton.
+That year, Hampton moved to the Big South Conference.
+The team were quarter-finalists at the Big South Conference women's basketball tournament during 2019 and 2022.
+In 2022, the university moved to the Colonial Athletic Association.
+The following year, his team played in the 2023 Coastal Athletic Association women's basketball tournament and were quarter-finalists.
+With 264 wins and 188 losses, Six ended his position at Hampton during 2024.